cirosantilli/linux-cheat/kernel/kernel-module.md

 makes a char file, major number 12, minor number 2

+## system calls that use the char file

+since the char file is not a real file but a representation of some hardware, you have furnish methods used by system calls that deal with files so those system calls can know what to do with that special file.

+all of those operations are defined under `fs.h`

 # hardware communication

 talking to hardware always comes down to writting bytes in specific registers